EchoJulia/EchoJuliaExamples/nmea/README.md

 ./gps.py < nmea.txt > gps.txt
 ```

+`thin.jl` can be used to prune the number of data points, to say,
+hourly GPS.

 You can then use a program like [QGIS](https://www.qgis.org/en/site/)
 to visualise the track on a map.
+Import delimited text layer.
+The
+Quick Map Services plugin provides a reasonable base map.